sirkkalap/aws-es-snapshot/README.md

 NOTE: In addition to the instructions You will need to add an IAM User with permission to iam:PassRole to pass the S3 permission Role [1] "IAM Role" to ES.

+NOTE: You will not be able to restore .kibana settings file.
+You may export and import saved objects from Kibana user interface `Kibana -> Management -> Saved Objects -> Export / Import`.
+Note that this will not restore the Advanced settings.

 ```
 {
     "Version": "2012-10-17",